adoku14/kkbox-music-recommender-system-kaagle/Readme.md

 To make it easy to tweak each model independently, each has its own script that outputs a csv file with predictions.
 These scripts are lightGBM_genreCount_0_6940.py, cf-mf/factorization.py and logistic.py.
-The script for the clustering model went missing, its predictions (and those of the other models) can be found on studento.
+The script for the clustering model are kmeans_cluster.py, outputing the csv file with clusters.
+Afterwards, run score_msno_to_cluster.py to get a score for each user in each cluster.

 Once you have the prediction files for the four models, run hybrid.py to combine the predictions and output the final csv file.